canonical/ubuntu-boards-documentation/how-to/licheerv-dock.rst

 Install WiFi driver (this step is only needed prior to kernel 6.7.
 It is not needed for Ubuntu 24.04)

     #.
-To enable WiFi the DKMS package licheerv-rtl8723ds-dkms is needed needed on lower kernel releases.
+To enable WiFi the DKMS package ``licheerv-rtl8723ds-dkms`` is needed needed on lower kernel releases.
 If your LicheeRV is connected to the network via a USB Ethernet adapter, that is easy:

         .. code-block:: text

             $ sudo apt-get update
             $ sudo apt-get install licheerv-rtl8723ds-dkms

     #.
-If your LiccheRV is not connected to the network you have to download the licheerv-rtl8723ds-dkms_*.deb file from the https://launchpad.net/ubuntu/+source/licheerv-rtl8723ds-dkms page and write it to the SD card.
+If your LicheeRV is not connected to the network you have to download the ``licheerv-rtl8723ds-dkms_*.deb`` file from the `launchpad page <https://launchpad.net/ubuntu/+source/licheerv-rtl8723ds-dkms>`_ and write it to the SD card.

     #.
 Once you have booted the device the package can be installed with